gavineadie/ApoDisKey/README.md

 AGC and requires a running AGC emulator (no remaining real AGC being available) to communicate with.

-A huge effort was made several years ago to preserve the details of the AGC.
+A huge effort started several years ago, and continues, to preserve the details of the AGC.
 The original engineering and manufacturing documents have been preserved and much of the software has been recovered from listings or dumped from AGC memory boards.
 This work is documented and preserved at: [The Virtual AGC Project](https://www.ibiblio.org/apollo/).

-Included in the Virtual AGC Project is cross-platform AGC simulator was developed some years ago as part of the Virtual AGC project -- it is the `yaAGC` program, written in C, in the Virtual AGC [GitHub repository](https://github.com/virtualagc/virtualagc).
+Included in the Virtual AGC Project is cross-platform AGC simulator which was developed some years ago as part of the Virtual AGC project -- it is the `yaAGC` program, written in C, in the Virtual AGC [GitHub repository](https://github.com/virtualagc/virtualagc).